 Create the python3 virtual environment and install the requirements.

-python3 -m venv atlassian-testing cd dc-app-performance-tookit pip install -r requirements.txt
+python3 -m venv atlassian-testing . ./atlassian-testing/bin/activate cd dc-app-performance-toolkit pip install -r requirements.txt

 Configuring the application is pretty straight forward.
 Change directories to